clay-curry/BundleGraph/README.md

 # Dynapack

 What is Dynapack?
 Thanks for asking!
-It's really by personal assortment of tools, instrumentation patterns, educative examples, and sources of information
+It's my by personal assortment of thoughts and

 #### Etymology